k4kpk/k4kpk.github.io/sota-guides/Wildcat Mountain (W4G_NG-020).md

 #### Summit Guide

-* Hang antenna from tree: Yes, but they aren't very tall.
-You'll need to string it through multiple trees.
+* Hang antenna from tree: Yes, but they are short.
+String it through multiple trees.
 * Space to guy mast: Yes.
 * Cell coverage: 2020: AT&T SMS OK 4 of 4 times, but it took 2-3 minutes.
 * Unique features: Nice views near summit.
 Hard to see if trees are in full leaf.